Robert-Xsa/Sequence-modeling-and-time-series-analysis-Concepts/README.md

 # **Time Series Analysis**

 Time series analysis is a specific type of sequence modeling that focuses on studying and modeling data points collected over time.
 Time series data exhibits temporal dependencies, where the order of observations matters.
+Key concepts in time series analysis include trend analysis, seasonality, and autocorrelation.